-LAW R503 Criminal Procedure 2 units

-Arrest through Appellate Proceeding, including bail, arraignment, preliminary motions, discovery, and trial procedure.
+LAW R503 Criminal Procedure 2 units Arrest through Appellate Proceeding, including bail, arraignment, preliminary motions, discovery, and trial procedure.
 Recent Supreme Court decisions on right to counsel, freedom from prejudicial publicity, fair trial, and other constitutional guarantees.
 Prerequisite(s): Completion of first-year required coursework.

-LAW E510-1 Disability Law Clinic LAW E510-2 Disability Law Clinic LAW E510-3 Disability Law Clinic 3 units

-Six law students are invited to work in the Disability Law Clinic, the area's primary resource for information and representation on the law as it pertains to people with disabilities, under the supervision of an attorney.
+LAW E510-1 Disability Law Clinic 1 unit LAW E510-2 Disability Law Clinic 2 units 3 units LAW E510-3 Disability Law Clinic Six law students are invited to work in the Disability Law Clinic, the area's primary resource for information and representation on the law as it pertains to people with disabilities, under the supervision of an attorney.
 Each student will be assigned several cases on which they will participate in all areas of case development from client interviews to court appearances.
 The cases assigned will all be in the area of Administrative Law.
 In addition to their work in the Law Clinic, students will attend a class in Administrative Law as it relates to Disability Practice.
 Class discussion will incorporate issues raised in the text, student experience with the Law Clinic, and current developments in Administrative Law.
 Prerequisite(s): Completion of second-year required coursework and Good Academic Standing.

-LAW E511 Discovery Workshop 3 units

-Most litigators spend the majority of their time engaging in discovery.
+LAW E511 Discovery Workshop 3 units Most litigators spend the majority of their time engaging in discovery.
 This trimester long workshop not only discusses strategic considerations and discovery tactics, but involves a great deal of hands-on experience.
 Students will be conducting discovery in a mock lawsuit, which will include participating in taking depositions.
 Prerequisite(s): Completion of first-year required coursework; preferred completion of second-year courses.
+This course takes an in-depth look at what may well be one of the most hotly debated issues facing our country today - the providing of opportunities, benefits, and care for an ever-increasing aging population.
+The course will examine such diverse programs as Social Security, Medicare, Medicaid, and The Age Discrimination in Employment Act.
+Senior housing, long-term care, elder abuse and neglect, conservatorships, powers of attorney, right to die laws, and estate planning for elderly clients will also be studied as part of the course.
+Prerequisite(s): Completion of first-year required coursework.

-LAW E512 Elder Law 2 units
+LAW E512 Elder Law